 The most high-profile recent example of the use of Plusvital’s genetic testing for a horse in training was the decision in the UK last summer to withdraw 2000 Guineas winner Galileo Gold from the Epsom Derby following confirmation that he had tested as a C:C sprint type as per the Speed Gene Test.
 Galileo Gold has continued to excel at a mile following that decision, including winning the St. James’ Palace Stakes at Royal Ascot.
 This is just one example of approximately 15,000 thoroughbreds that have been tested worldwide to date.

-European Eventing Medallist Elizabeth Hayden Partners With Plusvital Irish equine science company Plusvital has just announced a new partnership with young Irish International Event rider, Elizabeth Hayden, who will... / Read more »
+Irish Eventer Melanie Young Partners With Plusvital Irish equine science company Plusvital has just announced a new partnership with former Irish International Pony, Junior and Young Rider Eventing Medallist, Melanie Young, who wi... / Read more »

 All emails entered will be added to the Plusvital mailing list and may receive marketing communications from Plusvital.